ameyms/oongly/README.md

 #Oongly
 _(n)_ A finger, in [Hindi language](http://en.wikipedia.org/wiki/Hindi)
-_(n)_ A nodejs based tool for uploading/downloading files and executing remote commands in non-homogenous systems
+_(n)_ A nodejs based tool for uploading/downloading files and executing remote commands in non-homogeneous systems
  ---

 ###On Remote Server